Sweeny91/JavaWhat_and_DOMwho/README.md

   4.) country
   5.) shape

-### Deliverables:
+# Deliverables:
+- In the UFO_Level_1 directory you will find the files assosciated with my first attept at solving the problem and building the website based solet on the one input parameter.
-- The index.html & app.js files are the main files to be ran for this script.
+- In the UFO_Level_2 directory you will find the finished product that acts as a key solution for the given theoretical task.
+The files found in the code_files_2 directory are the main files to be ran for this script.